sales@powerguard.co.uk +44 (0) 1507 600688

 At Powerguard, we are committed to working closely with you to ensure that you’re receiving the most efficient, cost-effective emergency lighting that is fit for purpose.

-As such, if you have questions about emergency lighting, fire safety or you are interested in any of our other solutions, please get in contact with us today.
+If you have questions about emergency lighting or fire safety or you are interested in any of our other solutions, please get in contact with us today.

 How Does a Lighting Inverter Work?